InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/income-profit/2018-09-18-august-2018-income-report.markdown

 ##### Blogging
 * Carry out any **sponsored blog post** opportunities which I receive during September
 * Publish at least **4 new blog posts**
-* Grow my [**#lifedesigners email list**](/signup/signup_page.html){:target="_blank"} from 9 to 10 subscribers
+* Grow my [**Life Designers email list**](/signup/signup_page.html){:target="_blank"} from 9 to 10 subscribers
 * Increase the **domain authority** for [inspiringlifedesign.com](/){:target="_blank"} from  13 to 14

 ##### Courses
-* Book the remaining 7 weeks of training calls for the participants of the **#PublishIn8** program.
+* Book the remaining 7 weeks of training calls for the participants of the **PublishIn8** program.
 I need to get these into our calendars and with Zoom conference call details booked.
 This is a **trial run** so I can test that the program is feasible for people to work through in the timescale (8 weeks).
 The program is not open to purchase yet, but you can [register your interest by **joining the waitlist**](/signup/publishin8.html){:target="_blank"} if you'd like the opportunity to do a hands-on, real-time training course (delivered via live video sessions with me) which will see you publish your first online book in just 8 weeks!

 ##### Social Media
 * Grow [**Instagram**](https://www.instagram.com/inspiringlifedesign/){:target="_blank" rel="nofollow"} following from 1,509 to 1,700